matthewkoncz/ds/NOTES.md

 ### Frontend framework

 Using one of the popular frontend frameworks/libraries makes our work faster at creating a single page application.
-I selected Angular for a frontend framework.
-I have experience with Angular, React and a very little with Vue.js, but in the last one year I used Angular, therefore I decided to use this one for my project.
+I selected Angular for frontend framework.
+I have experience with Angular, React and a very little with Vue.js, but in the last year I used Angular, therefore I decided to use this one in my project.

 ### Programming language

 Angular supports ES5, ES6, Dart and TypeScript.
-I like TypeScript over JavaScript because it provides a safer and cleaner coding environment.
-Also the most documentation and support is available for this language, therefore I chose TS.
+I like using TypeScript over JavaScript in case of an Angular application because it provides a safer and cleaner coding environment.
+Also the most documentation and community support is available for this language.
+Therefore I chose TS.

 ### Styling

-The only CSS preprocessor I know is SASS.
-I used this technology because of its advantages like :
+The only CSS preprocessor I have used is SASS.
+I use this technology because of its advantages like:

 - cleaner code
 - quicker coding